Chris Murray (weightlifter)

-Christopher John Murray is a British weightlifter competing in the 81 kg weight class.
-He won gold at the 2022 Commonwealth Games in Birmingham, England.
+Christopher John Murray (born 5 February 1999) is a British weightlifter competing in the 81 kg weight class.
+He won gold competing for England at the 2022 Commonwealth Games.

 Career

 Murray won his first international medal when he received a bronze in the 62 Kg category at the 2015 Commonwealth Youth Games held in Samoa.

-Murray first won gold (77kg class) at the British Weight Lifting Championships in 2018, and has also won in 2019, 2021 and 2022.
+Murray first won gold (77 kg class) at the British Weight Lifting Championships in 2018, and has also won in 2019, 2021 and 2022.

-In 2022, Murray set a new Commonwealth record when he lifted a total of 325kg to win gold in the 81 kg category at the 2022 Commonwealth Games held in Birmingham.
+In 2022, Murray set a new Commonwealth record when he lifted a total of 325 kg to win gold in the 81 kg category at the 2022 Commonwealth Games held in Birmingham.